Q. How can the Support Group Help?

 Q. How will I get to Kings?

-Usually patients are able to travel to Heathrow by scheduled flights.
-In situations where a patient is too ill to fly, the patient and one carer will be taken to Heathrow by air ambulance.
+Usually patients are able to travel to London by scheduled flights.
+In situations where a patient is too ill to fly, the patient and one carer will be taken to Stansted by air ambulance.

 Flights will all be arranged for you.

 Q. How do I get from Heathrow to Kings?

 * Phone The Keen Group (previously Dulwich Cars) on 020 8693 1000 or Metro Cars on 020 7720 1010 – if possible before you leave Belfast.
 Leave your name and flight number and give details of the number of passengers and the number of bags that you have with you.
 A driver will then meet you at the airport with a board carrying your name.

 * If you cannot phone before leaving, phone from the airport and allow about half an hour for the car to reach you.

 * Make sure you have £100 in English money with you (to be on the safe side – the average fare is £54 but the fare will depend on the time taken for the journey).

 * The most convenient accommodation to Kings is in Listen Lodge on the hospital campus.
 While priority is given to patients from Northern Ireland in Listen Lodge, there can be no absolute guarantee that rooms will be available.
 To book accommodation, phone Paul McKie (social worker) on 020 3299 4920 or contact him by email – firstname.lastname@example.org